 All interns are required to participate in APAICS orientation and training programs, complete weekly journals, and submit a program evaluation at the end of the internship.
 A schedule of internship activities will be provided upon arrival to Washington, D.C.

-The APAICS Summer Internship Program provides a $2,000 stipend and a round-trip flight — within the continental U.S. — sponsored by Southwest Airlines (limited additional support is made available on a case-by-case basis).
+The APAICS Summer Internship Program provides a $2,500 stipend and a round-trip flight — within the continental U.S. — sponsored by Southwest Airlines.
 Housing is not provided.

 The White House